 It seems that life has become stuck with this pandemic.
-We all are in a long dark tunnel and yet to see the beam of sunlight.
-We will see it but will have to walk a little bit more.
+We all are in a long dark tunnel and have yet to see the beam of sunlight.
+We will see but will have to walk a little bit more.

 In this situation, it is not surprising to have financial anxiety.